UTSA Libraries & Textbooks

 Publishers also profit by selling e-textbook access directly to students, bypassing the library.
 As much as 85% of course textbooks are not available to libraries to purchase as multi-user e-books or in print, giving students no other alternative but to individually purchase digital textbooks or visit the library for short-term checkout of print reserve items.

 There are a number of digital platforms selling e-textbooks directly to students.
 Two popular platforms are RedShelf and VitalSource.
 RedShelf is the primary digital provider to all Follett-managed bookstores, including the UTSA Rowdy Campus Follett Bookstore.
-Follet provides access through the RedShelf BryteWave e-book reader, providing direct integration of e-textbooks into Blackboard.
+Follet provides access through the RedShelf BryteWave e-book reader, providing direct integration of e-textbooks into Canvas.

 RedShelf and VitalSource market themselves as “low-cost” and offer features like text highlighting, bookmarking, text searching, note-taking, and study material generation.
 There are typically restrictions regarding the use of copy+paste and printing imposed by publishers on a title-by-title basis.